Color Correction using Curves and Levels

 You can also experiment with the red, green, and blue curves.
 The red highlights have been increased slightly to draw out the warm colors in the clouds.
 The blue highlights have been decreased slightly to take some of the blue out of the snow.

 This example is of a very green image of the Japanese Garden at the Missouri Botanical Gardens.

-Go to Image ▸ Curves.
+Adjust the levels, Filter ▸ Color Adjustment ▸ Levels (⌘L).
+Go to Filter ▸ Color Adjustment ▸ Curves (⇧⌘M).
 The histogram shows that this image has a lot of bright midtones.
 You can darken them slightly by dragging the middle of the RGB curve down.

 If you're happy with the image, you can stop here.
 You've improved the contrast.
 Or you can continue on and decrease the green in this image.
 Click on the 'Green' button at the top of the curves histogram.
 Drag the green midtones area of the curve slightly downwards.
 You can also decrease the appearance of green highlights area by dragging that area of the curve slightly downwards.